AjinkyaBankar/ajinkyabankar.github.io/index.md

 ## Work Experience
+**Data Scientist-II | Crowley, Jacksonville, FL, US | May 2025 – Current**
+- Built a scalable, secure LLM-based chatbot for Market Intelligence by quickly mastering required technologies and leveraging multiple AWS cloud services.

-**Data Scientist | Crowley, Jacksonville, FL, US | June 2022 – Current**
+**Data Scientist-I | Crowley, Jacksonville, FL, US | June 2022 – April 2025**
 - Designed and implemented a linear optimization model for strategic Liner Tradelane Network, generating optimal recommendations that increase weekly contribution margins by 10%, while incorporating complex commercial, financial, and operational constraints such as port calls, vessel capacities, and transit times.
 - Demonstrated exceptional proficiency in prescriptive analytics, particularly in optimization problem formulation, resulting in a noteworthy 3%–4% cost savings for the strategic repositioning of the empty containers.
-- Demonstrated rapid learning capabilities by swiftly acquiring expertise in natural language processing, leading to the development of a private and secure LLM-based chatbot prototype through adept rapid prototyping.
 - Leveraged SQL skills to fetch, join, clean and preprocess complex data from multiple sources, implementing non-periodic time series predictive model training/deployment contributing to 8% increase in bookings count, customer experience and retention.
 - Brainstorming to share expert advice, statistical analysis to recognize patterns, data interpretation, and advanced machine learning resulted in the building and training of the prototype for predicting tugboat engine maintenance.
 - Ability to work in a fast-paced environment and skills to handle poor quality data resulted in rapidly debugging and scaling existing overbooking prediction model.